After visiting the area many times over my years writing this site, here are a few of my favorite things to do in Scranton, PA.

 PNC Field

 PNC Field near downtown Scranton is home to the Scranton/Wilkes-Barre RailRiders, a AAA affiliate of the New York Yankees.
-Visitors to this great ballpark can see some of the best baseball prospects right before they arrive into the Major Leagues.
+Visitors to this great ballpark can see some of the best baseball prospects right before they reach the Major Leagues.

 Since the RailRiders are just one step below the New York Yankees, visitors can see the stars of tomorrow and some great baseball at a fantastic price.